sandialabs/Spitfire/readme.md

 ```
 python3 setup.py install
 ```
-If you want to run tests and build the documentation yourself, an in-place build is required:
+If you want to run tests and build the documentation yourself, an in-place build is also required:
 ```
 python3 setup.py build_ext --inplace
 ```